puppetlabs/puppetlabs-apt/README.md

   }
   ```

-* `apt::key`: Adds a key to the list of keys used by APT to authenticate packages.
+* `apt::key`: Adds a key to the list of keys used by Apt to authenticate packages.
 This type uses the aforementioned `apt_key` native type.
 As such, it no longer requires
 the `wget` command on which the old implementation depended.

   ```